dwbapst/paleotree/README.md

 	citation("paleotree")

-This code is authored by David Bapst and offered under CC0.
+This code is mainly authored by David Bapst, with some functions authored by Peter Wagner, and offered under CC0.

 The current total number of downloads of the paleotree package from the RStudio CRAN mirror is: [![Number of Downloads](http://cranlogs.r-pkg.org/badges/grand-total/paleotree)](https://github.com/metacran/cranlogs.app)